Jump to topic

 Nonetheless, visual acuity can worsen due to aging or other eye-related conditions.
 The American Academy of Ophthalmology recommends a comprehensive eye exam by age 40.

-If you have diabetes or wear contacts, you will need vision screenings (eye test) at an earlier age and more often.
+If you have diabetes or wear contacts, you will need vision screenings (eye tests) at an earlier age and more often.
 Individuals living with diabetes have an increased risk of glaucoma (optic nerve becomes damaged), cataracts (cloudy eye lens), and other vision issues.

 If you have 20/25 vision, glasses may be a simple yet affordable solution to improve your sight.
 An eye doctor may prescribe eyewear, contact lenses, or even a vision therapy program.